 Work for Clients

-Paula has represented the cities of Anaheim, Brea, Buena Park, Indio, Manteca, Moorpark, Rancho Cucamonga, Seaside, Temecula and Yucaipa and the former Palm Desert Redevelopment Agency on acquisitions and real property-related issues.
-She is currently lead acquisition counsel for the cities of Brea, Indio, Jurupa Valley, and Temecula.
+Paula has represented the Cities of Anaheim, Brea, Buena Park, Manteca, Moorpark, Rancho Cucamonga, Seaside, Temecula and Yucaipa and the former Palm Desert Redevelopment Agency on acquisitions and real property-related issues.
+She is currently lead acquisition counsel for the Cities of Banning, Indio, Jurupa Valley, and Temecula.

 Paula has assisted clients on acquisition of property for public facilities, parks, parking lots, public works projects, road widening, extension projects and realignments, freeway interchange projects, storm drain easements, flood control easements, water transmission lines, and sewer lines.
 Paula advises clients regarding applicable state and federal regulations on projects involving federal funds and projects with Caltrans oversight.

-Paula is the Chair of the Eminent Domain Department at Richards, Watson & Gershon.
+Paula is the Assistant Chair of the Eminent Domain Department at Richards, Watson & Gershon.

 Paula joined Richards, Watson & Gershon in 1998.

 Before pursuing a career in law, Paula served as a California State Senate Fellow in 1990-1991 where she worked on a broad range of public policy issues and projects.
-After the Senate Fellowship, Paula served as a volunteer coordinator for a state assembly campaign and later served as District Staff for a Riverside County Supervisor where she assisted constituents on many issues involving the County.
-These experiences in public policy and politics shaped Paula’s desire to assist cities and public entities on issues that impact local communities.
+After the Senate Fellowship, Paula served as a volunteer coordinator for a state assembly campaign and later served as district staff for a Riverside County Supervisor where she assisted constituents on many issues involving the county.
+These experiences in public policy and politics shaped Paula’s desire to assist cities and public agencies on issues that impact local communities.